Course Cheatsheet

 Definition: \(|x| = \begin{cases} x & \text{if } x \geq 0 \\ -x & \text{if } x < 0 \end{cases}\)

-Solving Equations: \(|ax + b| = c\) has solutions:
+Solving Equations: \(|ax + b| = c\) splits into two cases:

 - \(ax + b = c\) and \(ax + b = -c\)

-Inequalities:
+Solving Inequalities:

 Basic Factorization

-Common Factor: Always check first!
+Always check for common factors first!

 - \(12x^3 - 18x^2 + 6x = 6x(2x^2 - 3x + 1)\)

-- \(a^2 - b^2 = (a + b)(a - b)\)
+Difference of Squares: \(a^2 - b^2 = (a + b)(a - b)\)

 - \(x^2 - 9 = (x + 3)(x - 3)\)